kradriany/formlabs-mcp/README.md

 Python code related to using Formlabs' local and web APIs.

+## Available Libraries

+1. Formlabs Local Python Library (Minimal)
+    - A small library that depends on the Python HTTP client library [`requests`](https://pypi.org/project/requests/) with a helper class for starting the PreFormServer executable.
+    - The [`requests`](https://pypi.org/project/requests/) library should be used to make API requests.
+    - Request formatting and parsing is not included in the library and should be done in client code.
+2. Formlabs Local Python Library
+    - A library automatically generated from the OpenAPI YAML specification of the Formlabs Local API.
+    - Library provides types and handles request formatting.
+    - **Warning**: API version updates may change the libraries types and require changes to your code.
+For this reason, we don't recommend this library for long term integrations that want minimal to no code changes between PreFormServer versions.
+3. Formlabs Web Python Library
+    - A library automatically generated from the OpenAPI YAML specification of the Formlabs Web API.
+    - Library provides types and handles request formatting.

 ## Python library installation:

 First, have at least Python 3.7 installed and available on your path.